juancolamendy/tailwindcss-nextjs-blog-starter/data/blogs/github-markdown-guide.md

 draft: false
 summary: 'Markdown cheatsheet for all your blogging needs - headers, lists, images, tables and more!
 An illustrated guide based on GitHub Flavored Markdown.'
 headerImage: '/static/images/blogs/markdown-guide.jpg'
-headerGradient: 'bg-gradient-to-r from-pink-300 via-purple-300 to-indigo-400'
+headerGradient: 'bg-gradient-to-bl from-gray-400 via-gray-600 to-blue-800'
 headerTextColor: 'white'
 ogImage: ''
 twImage: ''
 author: 'default'
 ---

-# Introduction
+## Introduction

 Markdown and Mdx parsing is supported via `unified`, and other remark and rehype packages. `next-mdx-remote` allows us to parse `.mdx` and `.md` files in a more flexible manner without touching webpack.